Community Builders: An Interview with Edu Giansante

 P: What are some of your passions and interests?

 E: God, my dog, good food, music, mountains, beach, sports, content creation.
-All of these inpire me both personally and professionally.
+All of these inspire me both personally and professionally.

-Ed's work has been recognised many times globally, including being awarded 4x as the Best Blog Abroad.
-While building his side hustle, Ed has worked for many multinational companies including Intel, Zynga and Dropbox, where he led global community operations and ambassadors programs for over +10 years.
+Ed's work has been recognized many times globally, including being awarded 4x as the Best Blog Abroad.
+While building his side hustle, Ed has worked for many multinational companies including Intel, Zynga, and Dropbox, where he led global community operations and ambassadors programs for over +10 years.